alainwolf/roll.urown.net/glossary.rst

         `IEEE 802.11e-2005 <https://en.wikipedia.org/wiki/IEEE_802.11e-2005>`_
-        or 802.11e is an approved amendment to the :term:`IEEE 802.11` standard that defines a set of :term:`quality of service` (QoS) enhancements for wireless LAN applications through modifications to the :term:`Media Access  Control` (MAC) layer.
-The standard is considered of critical importance  for delay- sensitive applications, such as :term:`Voice over Wireless LAN` and streaming multimedia.
+        or 802.11e is an approved amendment to the :term:`IEEE 802.11` standard that defines a set of :term:`Quality of Service` (QoS) enhancements for wireless LAN applications through modifications to the :term:`Media Access  Control` (MAC) layer.
+The standard is considered of critical importance  for delay-sensitive applications, such as :term:`Voice over Wireless LAN` and streaming multimedia.
 The amendment has been incorporated into the  published IEEE 802.11-2007 standard.